egekonuk/SimBatt-5-DOF-UAV-Flight-Simulator-with-Battery-Modeling/README.md

     ```
 2. Use the interface to configure all parameters and mission details.
 3. Click **Run Simulation** to begin the analysis and view the results.

+---

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE.md` file for more details.